aliyun/terraform-provider-alibabacloudstack/website/docs/r/db_readonly_instance.html.markdown

     cloud_essd3: specifies to use enhanced SSDs (ESSDs).

 -> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.
+* `parameters` - (Optional) Set of parameters needs to be set after DB instance was launched.
+Available parameters can refer to the latest docs View database parameter templates.
+  * `name` - (Required) The parameter name.
+  * `value` - (Required) The parameter value.
 ## Attributes Reference

 The following attributes are exported: